What Are the First Signs of Hypoxia in Newborns?

 When doctors fail to accurately assess a baby’s risk of hypoxia and subsequently miss the window to provide proper care, they may be held liable for medical malpractice.

-Speak With A Providence Birth Injury Attorney Today
+Speak With A Providence Birth Injury Lawyer Today

 If you believe medical negligence may have caused your baby or child to suffer brain damage, you need an experienced birth injury lawyer on your side.
 Birth injury cases are extremely complex and require the skill, resources, and specialized knowledge of an attorney with experience in these difficult cases.
 The legal team at Mandell, Boisclair & Mandell, Ltd. has a proven record of success in birth injury claims, and we are committed to holding negligent parties accountable for their actions.